shader-slang/slang/docs/user-guide/07-autodiff.md

 ## Restrictions of Automatic Differentiation

-The compiler can generate forward derivative and backward propagation implementations for most uses of array and struct types, including arbitrary read and write access at dynamic array indices, and supports uses of generics and interfaces.
+The compiler can generate forward derivative and backward propagation implementations for most uses of array and struct types, including arbitrary read and write access at dynamic array indices, and supports uses of all types of control flows, mutable parameters, generics and interfaces.
 This covers the set of operations that is sufficient for a lot of functions.
-However, the user need to be aware of the following restrictions when using automatic differentiation:
+However, the user needs to be aware of the following restrictions when using automatic differentiation:

 - No access to global variables or shader parameters within a differentiable function.
 - All operations to global resources, including texture reads or atomic writes, are treating as a non-differentiable operation.